oceanprotocol/docs/content/tutorials/connect-to-networks.md

 Metamask and other ERC20 wallets default to Ethereum mainnet.
 Therefore your wallet is almost certainly pointing to Ethereum by default.

-## Connect to testnets
+## Connect to public testnets

 `Rinkeby` and `Ropsten` are prominent Ethereum test nets.
 Ocean is deployed to both.

-To connect: In MetaMask, click on the network name dropdown, then select `Rinkeby` or `Ropsten`.
+In MetaMask, click on the network name dropdown, then select `Rinkeby` or `Ropsten`.
 That's it.

-## For Developers
+## Connect to local Ganache testnet

-[Here's](/concepts/networks-overview) documentation about networks for developers.
+In MetaMask, click on the network name then click on `Custom RPC` in the drop-down list.
+Scroll down to the `New Network` section.
+Enter the above RPC URL.
+You don't need to add a port number to the end of the RPC URL.
+Enter the ChainID, Symbol and Nickname if you like.
+See the [MetaMask docs about how it uses the ChainID](https://metamask.github.io/metamask-docs/Main_Concepts/Sending_Transactions).